0xJs/CARTP-cheatsheet/Authenticated-enumeration.md

   - Azure Powershell.
 Syntax used is ```*Az*``` and ```*AzAd*```
     - Used to manage Azure resources.
   - Azure CLI.
 Syntax used is ```*az *``` (Az space)
-    - Used for both Azure AD and azure resources.
+    - Create and manage Azure Resources.

 ## Enumeration through Azure portal
 #### Login azure portal